ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 ---
-id: multi-chain-proposals
+id: multichain-proposals
-title: Multi-Chain Proposals
+title: Multichain Proposals
 ---

-This is a living document which represents the current process guidelines for developing and advancing multi-chain Uniswap Governance Proposals.
-It was last updated January 2025.
+This is a living document which represents the current process guidelines for developing and advancing multichain Uniswap Governance Proposals.
+It was last updated March 2025.

 ## Introduction